Aliases for RNASEL Gene

 This gene encodes a component of the interferon-regulated 2-5A system that functions in the antiviral and antiproliferative roles of interferons.
 Mutations in this gene have been associated with predisposition to prostate cancer and this gene is a candidate for the hereditary prostate cancer 1 (HPC1) allele. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RNASEL Gene

 RNASEL (Ribonuclease L) is a Protein Coding gene.
-Diseases associated with RNASEL include Prostate Cancer 1 and Chronic Fatigue Syndrome.
-Among its related pathways are Immune response IFN alpha/beta signaling pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with RNASEL include Prostate Cancer 1 and Prostate Cancer.
+Among its related pathways are Interferon gamma signaling and Immune System.
 GO annotations related to this gene include RNA binding and protein kinase activity.
 An important paralog of this gene is KIDINS220.